-- Communicating directly with the Domain Name Registrant using a postal address, email address, or telephone number provided by the Domain Name Registrar; - a.
-Email, Fax, SMS, or Postal Mail to Domain Contact (in accordance with section 3.2.2.4.2 of the Baseline Requirements) Confirming the Applicant's control over the FQDN by sending a Random Value via email, fax, SMS, or postal mail to a recipient identified as a Domain Contact and then receiving a confirming response utilizing the Random Value.
-The Random Value is generated by Sectigo and remains valid for use in a confirming response for no more than 30 days from its generation; - Communicating directly with the Domain Contact confirming the Applicant's control over the requested FQDN using a constructed email address (as defined in section 3.2.2.4.4 of the Baseline Requirements) by: - a. sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name, - b. including a Random Value in the email, and c. having the Applicant submit (by clicking or otherwise) the Random Value to Sectigo's servers to confirm receipt and authorization.
+2. Constructed email to domain contact as defined in section 3.2.2.4.4 of the Baseline Requirements.

+Communicating directly with the Domain Contact confirming the Applicant's control over the requested FQDN using a constructed email address by:

+- a. sending an email to one or more addresses created by using 'admin', 'administrator', 'webmaster', 'hostmaster', or 'postmaster' as the local part, followed by the at-sign ("@"), followed by an Authorization Domain Name, - b. including a Random Value in the email, and - c. having the Applicant submit (by clicking or otherwise) the Random Value to Sectigo's servers to confirm receipt and authorization.

-The Random Value is generated by Sectigo and remains valid for use in a confirming response for no more than 30 days from its generation;
+The Random Value, which is unique, is generated by Sectigo and remains valid for use in a confirming response for no more than 30 days from its generation;